dchahla/easy-apn/readme.md

 This module was born out of frustration after trying seemingly all existing APN npm libraries (apn-http2, apn2, node-apn, push-notification) in Node.js 18.
 When transitioning past Node.js 16 to Node.js 18, these modules returned error "unsupported" due to the introduction of native http2 in Node.js 18.

-Easy APN aims to provide a simple and reliable solution for sending p12 certs using system features, which Apple seems to prefer.
+Easy APN aims to provide a simple and reliable solution for sending p12 (password protected) or pem (keys to the kingdom) certs using system features, which Apple seems to prefer.
 Show me some love with a github star if this fixed your problem.
 Open to feature and pull requests.

 ## Installation